jeffpar/mandelbot/README.md

 Generally, the only reason to alter the style settings is to make the view canvas responsive (ie, to fill the page as the width of the page changes).
 This is commonly done by setting *widthStyle* to *100%*.

+Some Mandelbot IDs are associated with special styles; see [style.scss](/assets/css/style.scss).
+For example, the Mandelbot on the [mandelbot.net](http://mandelbot.net/) home page uses ID "default", which triggers the following:

+	#default {
+	  background-color: #ffffff;
+	  background-image: url(/assets/img/default.png);
+	  background-size: 100% auto;
+	}

+This is done so that when other sites produce a thumbnail of the page, they will (hopefully) pick up the [default image](/assets/img/default.png) that Mandelbot initially produces.

 Modification
 ------------